tardate/LittleArduinoProjects/playground/ESP8266/SerialTest/README.md

-My first job was to bodge together a breadboard adapter for the ESP8266 module - it's interface is 2 rows of 4 pins at 2.54mm pitch; not something you can plug directly into a breadboard.
+My first job was to bodge together a breadboard adapter for the ESP8266 module - its interface is 2 rows of 4 pins at 2.54mm pitch; not something you can plug directly into a breadboard.

 ![module](./assets/SerialTest_module.jpg?raw=true)